 Stock Tidbits

-tips from a variety of sources & experience and photography by Talitha Schroeder
+tips from a variety of sources & experience with photography by Talitha Schroeder

 Our January Pantry Challenge taught us the value of using up every scrap and making stock is a great way to do so.
 At Holly Hill Inn, a giant stock pot simmers all night long and its savory aromas greet us first thing in the morning.

-• Don’t use raw & cooked bones in same pot
+• Don’t use raw & cooked bones in the same pot

-• Never salt at the beginning but whole peppercorns are a great addition
+• Never salt at the beginning but a few whole peppercorns are a nice addition

-• Avoid starchy veg (clouds it), green onion and cabbage (they sour the stock) and brassicas (broccoli, cauliflower, Brussels sprouts, kohlrabi)
+• Avoid starchy vegetables (which will cloud the stock), green onion and cabbage (which will sour it) and brassicas (broccoli, cauliflower, Brussels sprouts, kohlrabi)

-• Ratio– 1 cup protein : 1 cup water or 1# protein : 1 qt water
+• Ratio– 1 cup protein : 1 cup water or 1 lb. protein : 1 qt water

 • Search your crisper drawer for hidden treasures – bits of yellow or white onions, leeks, carrot tips or ends, celery stalks and leaves, fennel, parsley stems, thyme branches, garlic, tomato peels and scraps

-• Go exotic – a small knob of ginger, a piece of star anise, cloves, half a cinnamon stick – add any of these for the last few minutes of its time on the stove (except for cloves which can go in anytime.)
+• Go exotic – a small knob of ginger, a piece of star anise, cloves, half a cinnamon stick – add any of these for the last few minutes of cooking (except for cloves which can go in anytime.)

 • If you’ve browned your bones and veggies in a hot oven first, swish a bit of water around in the roasting pan to scrape up any good browned bits that are reluctant to come out on their own, then use that water as part of your liquid.